NeelamSingla/ToDoList-project/README.md

 -----------------------------------------------
 1. Add Task
 2. Edit Task
-3. Display all task
-4. Disply Task sorted by date
+3. Display Task sorted by date
-5. Disply Task sorted by project
+4. Display Task sorted by project
-6. Save and Quit
+5. Save and Quit
 -----------------------------------------------

 If user choose 1, It asks for some information like